 One-Time or Guest Utility Payment

-The descriptor may appear after using CenterPoint Energy’s one-time guest-payment option rather than paying through a saved bank account.
+The descriptor may appear after using a one-time payment or guest-payment option rather than paying through a saved checking account.

 Payment Made by Another Household Member

-A spouse, roommate, family member, property manager, or employee may have used the card to pay a utility account.
+A spouse, roommate, family member, property manager, tenant, landlord, caregiver, or employee may have used the card to pay a utility account.

 Is CPE/BMC Houston a CenterPoint Energy Charge?

-Based on consumer reports and CenterPoint Energy’s historical use of BillMatrix for card payments, the strongest available explanation is that CPE/BMC Houston is connected to a CenterPoint Energy payment.
+Based on consumer reports, the Houston location, and CenterPoint Energy’s use of third-party vendors for card payments, the strongest available explanation is that CPE/BMC Houston is connected to a CenterPoint Energy payment.

-However, ChargeOnMyCard.com has not found a current official CenterPoint document that specifically defines the exact CPE/BMC descriptor.
-You should confirm the payment through your own CenterPoint Energy account or directly with your card issuer.
+However, ChargeOnMyCard.com has not found a current official CenterPoint Energy page that specifically defines the exact CPE/BMC statement descriptor.
+You should confirm the individual payment through your CenterPoint Energy account, CenterPoint customer service, or your card issuer.

 Is CPE/BMC Houston Connected to CPE Inc. Courses?

-Some websites claim that CPE/BMC represents CPE Inc., a company that sells continuing professional education courses to accountants and financial professionals.
+Some websites suggest that CPE/BMC may relate to CPE Inc., a continuing-professional-education company serving accountants and financial professionals.

-If you are a CPA, accountant, or finance professional who recently purchased a continuing-education course, you should also check your email and course account before ruling out that possibility.
+If you are a CPA, accountant, financial professional, or student who recently purchased a continuing-education course, check your email and course account before ruling out that possibility.

 How to Confirm the CPE/BMC Charge